Day 1 - Doris, my neighbours' cat playing hide and seek in my flower border.

 and Day 4, Thursday.
 Just yesterday morning, I heard a news report that the small tortoiseshell butterfly numbers have dropped 80% since the 1990's.
 I hadn't seen one all summer then just one day after hearing the report, there were two of them on my buddleia.
 This poor fellow has a very tatty wing so I'm guessing he's either been attacked by a bird (and got away) or he's an old boy.

-Day 1 - the yellow osteospermum - home to the infamous green bug thing from previous posts!
-After several weeks, I'm sad to report, the green bug seems to have moved on :(Day 2 - Not sure what it's latin name is but we call it an iceplant - I have a pink and a red one and like everything else in the garden this year, this is going bananas!
+Day 2 - Not sure what it's latin name is but we call it an iceplant - I have a pink and a red one and like everything else in the garden this year, this is going bananas!